-These mini beauties were another part of my birthday celebrations as well Brooklyn Blackout Cake.
+These mini beauties were another part of my birthday celebrations as well the Brooklyn Blackout Cake I made.

 I adore these biscuits and their lovely caramel taste.
-I usually call them hairdresser biscuits, as you generally get them from there when you’re getting your hair did!
-Also I know it’s one of my aunts favs who wouldn’t be eating the chocolate cake so an extra bonus!
+I usually call them ‘hairdresser biscuits’, as you generally get them from there when you’re getting your hair did!
+Also I know it’s one of my aunts favs who didn’t eat the chocolate cake so an extra bonus!

 As well as the chocolate cake, I really fancied having cheesecake as I’m just such a fatty! although I did have it a week or two before and it made me realise how much I’ve missed it.
 Note to cheesecake: I won’t leave it too long to make you again :).
 I love cheesecakes they are such an amazing dessert and can be made in so many different ways.

-BUT hello, can you imagine when I found this recipe…cheesecake + lotus biscuits, this combo is just too much! couldn’t handle how incredible it will be.
-I can’t tell you how excited I was to try and obviously tasting the damn thing.
+BUT hello, can you imagine when I found this recipe…cheesecake + lotus biscuits, this combo is just too much!
+I couldn’t handle how incredible it was going to be.
+I can’t tell you how excited I was to make it and obviously try the damn thing.
 It didn’t disappoint either, I really liked the taste, it was creamy, rich, smooth with slightly crunchy bits and the caramel taste came through really well.

 The cheesecake is simple to make it has cream cheese obvs, and the other usuals but the one distinctive ingredient is lotus biscoff spread, if you haven’t tried this bad boy then you’re missing out but it’s so darn calorific, can you imagine crushed biscuits in a jar!!! lol calories on top of calories…it’s very much a treat and when you think Nutella is pretty bad this just tops it!